ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 Let's zoom out a bit.
 Think about this, <strong>there are two basic consumption models: renting and buying</strong>.

-Renting can have low entry costs, but higher long-term costs.
+<strong>Renting can have low entry costs, but higher long-term costs.
 These can be described as operational expenditures verses capital expenditures that can be blended based on needs usually.
 The business model everyone wants, is to blend the best of both worlds: renting and buying, OpEx and CapEx, to address variable and fixed workloads.

 Think about staying in a hotel as opposed to buying a house.
 Would you buy a house when you go on vacation?
 Would you stay in a hotel for year?
 When would you rent a car over buying one?